Théâtre du Soleil: Major players

-Senior members such as Mnouchkine are not given preferential treatment.
-Mnouchkine, for example, refused to be interviewed alone for a New York Times article, although individuals such as Hélène Cixous (playwright) and Jean-Jacques Lemetre (composer and musician) repeatedly fulfill specific production roles and have done so for many years.
+Mnouchkine refused to be interviewed alone for a New York Times article, although individuals such as Hélène Cixous (playwright) and Jean-Jacques Lemetre (composer and musician) repeatedly fulfill specific production roles and have done so for many years.

 Europe Theatre Prize

-In 1987 the first artist to be awarded by the international jury of the Europe Theatre Prize chaired by Irene Papas was Ariane Mnouchkine for her work with the Théâtre du Soleil.
+In 1987, the first artist to be awarded by the international jury of the Europe Theatre Prize chaired by Irene Papas was Ariane Mnouchkine for her work with the Théâtre du Soleil.

 Reason for Award:The Jury, unanimously decided to award the 1987 Europe Theatre Prize to the Théâtre du Soleil directed by Ariane Mnouchkine, for having directed and realized on solid foundations an effective contribution to the renewal of theatre language and to the proposal for a new approach to the profession of the actor.
 The Prize consists in a sum of 60,000 ECU and in an original sculpture of Pietro Consagra.